JustinSGray/Hyperloop/docs/usage.rst

 in the original hyperloop proposal hold up using this analysis.
 However, the data shows that there are two major changes to the design that need to be considered.

     #.
 The tube will need to be significantly larger than the original proposal.
-In the original
+In the
-    proposal, the tube was sized with a diameter 2.23 meters.
+       original proposal, the tube was sized with a diameter 2.23 meters.
 However, it appears that it will need to have a diameter closer to 4 meters.

     #.
-There is no need for significant, water based, air cooling system to remove excess
+On-board water based intercoolers are impractical due to volume and weight constraints.
-    heat from the air that is added by the compression system as the pod travels through the tube.
+       This may prove to be a non-issue since temperature rise due to compression is less significant than originally estimated and only leads to a modest rise in steady-state tube temperature.
+Assuming the tube was left uncovered, the heat rate from solar radiation would be an order of magnitude larger than the heat rate added from pod compression systems.
-    Although the heat will cause the air to rise in temperature somewhat, the temperature rise is very modest.
-In fact, solar radiation onto the surface of the tube has a much stronger affect.
+       Further assuming a 90 degF day, radiation and convection out of the tube would lead to a manageable steady state tube wall temperature of 120 degF.

 Tube Diameter
 ----------------------